How physics gender gap starts in class

 Physics-based skills are required in many growth areas, from aerospace to artificial intelligence, and thousands more workers need to be trained every year to keep the UK economy competitive.

-A recent P study found that closing the gender gap in physics would take hundreds of years, given the current rate of progress.
+A recent study found that closing the gender gap in physics would take hundreds of years, given the current rate of progress.

 Research analysing the names of authors listed on millions of scientific papers found physics, computer science, maths and chemistry had the fewest women, while nursing and midwifery had the most.